-From time to time, the Seminary may receive inquiries from the media (newspapers, television, etc.) regarding issues relating to the Seminary.
+From time to time, the Seminary may receive inquiries from the media (newspapers, television, etc.) regarding issues relating to the Seminary, its students, or personnel.
 Staff members should refer all such inquiries to their supervisor, who will contact the appropriate Seminary spokesperson.
-Only staff members who have specifically been designated as Seminary spokespeople may communicate with the media on behalf of the Seminary.
+Only staff members who have specifically been designated as Seminary spokespersons may communicate with the media on behalf of the Seminary.